patricia-gallardo/patricia-gallardo.github.io/_posts/2022-03-08-proposed-cppcon_safety__transparency_report.md

   X, but reluctantly" and "I said we needed to create a procedure addressing the safety of attendees on issues like known sex offenders being in the room".
 * *2022-05-16:* CppCon publishes [Diversity and Inclusion at CppCon 2022][15].
+* *2022-05-19:* LLVM publishes [Upcoming Project Policy Changes][16] which includes the following: "Users may not be a convicted sex offender or listed on any US state or federal sex offender registry (or other country equivalent).".

 ## Footnotes